Randall Collins: Career

 Collins first taught as an acting instructor at Berkeley (1967–1968).
 He subsequently served on the faculties of University of Wisconsin-Madison (instructor; 1968–1969), the University of California, San Diego (assistant and associate professor; 1969–1977), the University of Virginia (professor; 1978–1982) and the University of California, Riverside (professor; 1985–1997) before taking his current position at the University of Pennsylvania.
 He took intermittent breaks from academia (1977–1978; 1982–1985) as an independent scholar and novelist.
 He has also held visiting appointments at the University of Chicago (1985), Harvard University (1994) and the University of Cambridge (2000–2001), as well as various schools in Europe, Japan and China.
+In the Fall of 1989, Collins was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 Collins has published almost one hundred articles since finishing his undergraduate education.
 He has also written and contributed to several books with a range of topics such as the discovery of society to the sociology of marriage and family life.

 In honor of Collins' retirement from the field, the University of Pennsylvania hosted "Social Interaction and Theory: A Conference in Honor of Professor Randall Collins."
 Leading scholars in sociology contributed talks, including Elijah Anderson, Paul DiMaggio, David R. Gibson, Michèle Lamont, Jonathan Turner, and Viviana Zelizer.